yaowangeth/yaowangeth.github.io/_pages/about.md

 **AI for Secure IC**: This involves leveraging AI technologies to improve the security of existing integrated circuits.
 It covers the full - chain security protection technologies throughout the chip design, manufacturing, and usage processes.

+Our lab is always open to new students.
+Welcome to send your resume to: yhwang@nudt.edu.cn

 News and events
 =========